The Marvel Cinematic Universe Movies Ranked, From Worst to Best

 The first Captain America film had its charms, but its sequel figured out how to put the character to perfect use, by placing him within a modern world where his idealism is the exception, not the rule.
 Using Cold War-era paranoia to force Captain American and friends into hiding, The Winter Soldier outdoes almost all of its peers by giving the proceedings some actual real-world weight while still developing Cap as a character, dealing with his past and his place in a new, unrecognizable world.

-It was a really close race between the No. 1 and No. 2 slots.
-But despite just missing that top ranking, Thor: Ragnarok was an accomplishment unlike any we’ve seen in the Marvel cinema: The least-liked franchise of the universe ended with a film that blew the others out of the water, largely in part to new direction brought forth by Taika Waititi.
+It was a really close race between the top few slots.
+But despite missing that top ranking, Thor: Ragnarok was an accomplishment unlike any we’ve seen in the Marvel cinema: The least-liked franchise of the universe ended with a film that blew the others out of the water, largely in part to new direction brought forth by Taika Waititi.

 The film embraced the comedic timing of its star, Chris Hemsworth, added in some phenomenal supporting characters played by Jeff Goldblum and Tess Thompson, and leaned into the Loki-Thor relationship that fans had grown more and more invested in.
 It gave Hulk some time to shine, while closing out the Thor trilogy with a satisfying conclusion that also established a clear path toward Avengers: Infinity War.